takoikatakotako/en.swiswiswift.com/content/post/2020-01-13/index.md

 +++
-title =  "SwiftUIのPickerでLabelを表示しない"
-url = "2020-01-13"
-date = "2020-01-13"
+title =  "Don't show the Label in the SwiftUI Picker" url = "2020-01-13" date = "2020-01-13"
-description = "SwiftUIのPickerでLabelを表示しない"
-tags = [
+description = "Don't show the Label in the SwiftUI Picker" tags = [
     "Swift", "SwiftUI"
 ]